The Andromeda Galaxy photographed with a 12.5-inch telescope by amateur astronomer Robert Gendler.

 However, at radio wavelengths, this galaxy (sometimes nicknamed the Propeller Galaxy) spins the other way, with a jet of radiation bending in the opposite direction of the stars and dust in the arms of the galaxy.
 Astronomers think that the radio jet in NGC 7479 began its bizarre backwards spin following a merger with another galaxy.
+Less «

 of the nearby galaxy NGC 4214.
 Located some 13 million light-years from Earth, NGC 4214 is currently forming clusters of new stars from its interstellar gas and dust.
+Less «

 Looking like a spider's web swirled into a spiral, the galaxy IC 342 presents its delicate pattern of dust in this image from NASA's Spitzer Space Telescope.…Read More »

 NGC 3314 is actually two large spiral galaxies